220yc/HTML/README.md

 # HTML
 HTML is the standard markup language for Web pages.
-With HTML you can create your own Website.
+With HTML create a Website.